regebro/hovercraft/hovercraft/examples/hovercraft.rst

 Absolutely!

-Relative the the previous slide!
+Relative to the previous slide!

 Along an SVG path!